tommiehayes/Time-use-Analysis/README.md

-# Time use Analysis of daily activities before and during COVID-19
+# Patient Work: Time use Analysis of daily activities before and during COVID-19

-## Project Summary:

 ### Background: